Cover Reveals Galore!

 COPYRIGHT © KELSEY GIETL 2024

-Top Ten Tuesday – Books That Provide an Escape
+Top Ten Tuesday – Scary Stories

 If you enjoyed this post, I encourage you to subscribe to my monthly newsletter, which includes updates on my books, behind the scenes information, and upcoming promotions.
 You can subscribe to updates by entering your e-mail on the Newsletter page.
 E-mail addresses are never sold or distributed.
 You may unsubscribe at any time.